vimist/vimist.github.io/_posts/2019-01-30-Steganographic-Packets.md

 That's much better!
 </aside>

-Instead of sending full bytes with 256 different value to encode, maybe we could send half bytes (4 bits, [nibbles][nibble]) instead.
+Instead of sending full bytes (256 different values), maybe we could send half bytes (4 bits, [nibbles][nibble]) instead.
 This would reduce the number of combinations we need to represent by a factor of 16!

 <div class="clear"></div>